 |Price After 2:1 reverse stock split||$4 per share|

-After the reverse split, the market value stayed the same.
-However, the action of the management can lead to bearish sentiment to the stock.
+After the reverse split, the market value or market cap stayed the same, although there are fewer shares.
+However, the action of the management can lead to bearish sentiment in the stock.

-The outstanding shares had reduced in half after the 2:1 reverse stock split.
+The outstanding shares or existing shares are now half in number after the 2:1 reverse stock split.

 You can compute the market value by multiplying the price per share by the outstanding shares.